HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

   - For the WebP in the 320px size there are huge color mismatches (magenta/blue) and the highlights are too high.
 This results in a poor 77% pixel match score.
 - Magick.NET:
   - The highlights in the PNG are exactly the same as System.Drawing and ImageSharp.
 Definitely sharper, but that is another topic.
-  - The JPG is a bit too light (87% of the pixels in the JPG image match the pixels in the PNG, differences are due to highlighting and artifacts).
+  - The JPG is a bit too bright (87% of the pixels in the JPG image match the pixels in the PNG, differences are due to highlighting and artifacts).
   - The Webp: Where have the colors gone?
 The red is way too low.
 There is only an 82% pixel match with the PNG, due to too much highlighting.
 - MagicScaler: The only package with a consistent behavior across formats.
 They are all far too white, there is something wrong with the luminescence translation.
   - The PNG is far too white, too much highlighting, the red is gone.